yiisoft/docs/001-yii-values.md

 - A straightforward solution is better than an abstract one unless the abstraction has practical purpose.
 - Loud fails are better than silent fails or masking errors.
-- Explicit casts are better than PHP type juggling, type hints are good, `declare(strict_types=1)` when using scalar type hints.
+- Explicit casts are better than PHP type juggling, type hints are good.
 - No magic unless necessary.

 ### Be consistent

-We try to be consistent:
+We try to be consistent in:

 - Code style
 - Naming